alexa-samples/skill-sample-nodejs-city-guide/README.md

   1. Advance to the Configuration page, choose AWS Lambda ARN, and paste in the ARN from the function you just created.
 [Detailed configuration Instructions](step-by-step/3-connect-vui-to-code.md)

 ### Task 2: Customize the Skill to be yours
-At this point, you should have a working copy of our Local Recommendations skill.
+At this point, you should have a working copy of our City Guide skill.
 In order to make it your own, you will need to customize it with data and responses that you create.
 [Detailed steps to customize](step-by-step/5-customization.md)

 ### Extra Credit